CHN-beta/ovito/doc/manual/reference/rendering/ospray_renderer.rst

 OSPRay is a software-based ray-tracing engine, which can generate high-fidelity renderings of the scene including global illumination effects, shadows and depth of field (focal blur).
 The OSPRay renderer has a smaller memory footprint than the :ref:`Tachyon renderer <rendering.tachyon_renderer>`.
-It is thus suitable for rendering very large datasets with a higher visual quality than the default :ref:`OpenGL renderer <rendering.opengl_renderer>`.
+It is thus suitable for rendering very large datasets with higher visual quality than the default :ref:`OpenGL renderer <rendering.opengl_renderer>`.

 For more information on the capabilities of the OSPRay engine and its technical background, please visit the website https://www.ospray.org.